AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/fetchStoreRender.md

 ## Practice It - State + Props

 The homework is going to require you to code on your own a little more than usual.
 Why?
-Because the concepts of react are functional programming concepts and require doing to understand them.
+Because the concepts of React are functional programming concepts and require doing to understand them.
 Also, you're becoming an actual developer, which means **you need to start learning to teach yourself**.
 Sooner or later there will be a new library or language you will need to know but don't.
 You then have to use your experience here to teach yourself that new library or language.
 Don't be afraid.
 You have the power of Google with you.

 **BE SURE TO COMPLETE THIS BEFORE CLASS OR YOU WILL BE BEHIND!!**